 Aikido is often difficult for people to describe, even those who have been doing it for years.
 We'll start with the simple explanation first.

-Aikido is a Japanese martial art developed by Morihei Ueshiba, a prodigy and extraordinarily talented martial artist who studied a wide variety of martial arts including: aiki-jujutsu, judo, spear and staff fighting, sword fighting, and many others.
+Aikido is a Japanese martial art developed by Morihei Ueshiba, a prodigy and extraordinarily talented martial artist who studied a wide variety of martial arts including: aiki-jujutsu, judo, spear and staff fighting, and many others.
 Ueshiba was famous for his talents and was frequently challenged by those wishing to prove themselves or test his abilities.
 Ueshiba never failed to impress, and is considered a national treasure of Japan to this day.